-- 53. The NPS-FM requires that Action Plans must be prepared for: - Achieving the TAS for any attribute from Appendix 2B of the NPS-FM for rivers and for lakes (Clause 3.12(2)) - Any river site that is identified as naturally being hard-bottomed that is currently soft-bottomed, and is appropriate to being returned to hardbottomed (Clause 3.25(2))15 - The purposes of achieving fish passage (Clause 3.26(5)). - 54.
+- 53. The NPS-FM requires that Action Plans must be prepared for: - Achieving the TAS for any attribute from Appendix 2B of the NPS-FM for rivers and for lakes (Clause 3.12(2)) - Any river site that is identified as naturally being hard-bottomed that is currently soft-bottomed, and is appropriate to being returned to hardbottomed (Clause 3.25(2)) - The purposes of achieving fish passage (Clause 3.26(5)). - 54.
 The NPS-FM further identifies that Action Plans may be prepared for achieving any attribute in Appendix 2A or for any other attribute for which a TAS is set, or to otherwise support the achievement of an environmental outcome, or as a response to degradation identified by the regional council. - 55.
 A pragmatic but conservative method has been used to identify where Freshwater Action Plans are required in PC1.
 This approach does not require a Freshwater Action Plan for every 2B attribute TAS set in PC1 (of which there are 112 for rivers), but rather for those TASs that require improvement from the baseline or current state. - 56.
 For non-2B attributes Freshwater Action Plans are included in PC1 where it has been identified in Greer (2023a and 2023b) that a TAS or load reduction target is unlikely to be achieved by regulatory provisions alone, or if there is reasonable uncertainty about whether a TAS or load reduction will be achieved.
-In these cases, it is considered reasonable to use the action planning process as a means
+In these cases, it is considered reasonable to use the action planning process as a means of reducing that uncertainty through either better understanding of the problem and/or identifying actions beyond the PC1 regulatory limits to help achieve the TAS.

-14 NPS-FM Clause 3.15
+&lt;sup>14 NPS-FM Clause 3.15

-15 There are no such rivers identified in either whaitua of PC1.
+&lt;sup>15 There are no such rivers identified in either whaitua of PC1.